Blue oat mite

 Blue oat mites (BOM) (Penthaleus spp.) are major agricultural pests of southern Australia and other parts of the world.
 They attack various pasture, vegetable and crop plants.

 BOM were introduced from Europe and first recorded in New South Wales in 1921.
-Management of these mites in Australia has been complicated by the discovery of three distinct pest species of BOM, whereas earlier research had assumed just a single species.
+Management of these mites in Australia has been complicated by the discovery that what was once considered a single species of mite is actually three distinct species each with different host preferences and pesticide tolerances.

-The three recognised pest species of BOM are morphologically very similar.
-Adult BOM are 1mm in length and approximately 0.7mm to 0.8mm wide, with 8 red-orange coloured legs.
+The three recognised pest species of BOM (Penthaleus major, P. falcatus, P. tectus) look very similar.
+Adults are 1 mm in length and approximately 0.7 mm to 0.8 mm wide, with 8 red-orange coloured legs.
 They have a blue-black coloured body with a characteristic red mark on their back (Figure 1).

 On hatching, BOM are pink-orange in colour, soon becoming brownish and then green, before reaching the adult stage.
 Larvae are approximately 0.3mm long, are oval in shape and have 6 legs.